A Projection Based Conditional Dependence Measure with Applications to High-dimensional Undirected Graphical Models: Real Data Analysis

-We perform P-DCov test with FDR control on all pairs of stocks and study the dependence between stocks conditional on the Fama-French three-factors.
+In the first experiment, we perform P-DCov test with FDR control on all pairs of stocks and study the dependence between stocks conditional on the Fama-French three-factors.
 Under significance level $\alpha=0.01$, we found out that 15.46\% of the pairs of stocks are conditionally dependent given the three factors, which implies that the three factors may not be sufficient to explain the dependencies among stocks.
 As a comparison, we also implemented the conditional independence test with the distance covariance based test replaced by Pearson correlation based test.
 It turns out the 9.34\% of the pairs are significant under the same significance level.
-This shows the P-DCov test is more powerful in discovering significant conditionally dependent pairs than the Pearson correlation test.
+This shows the P-DCov test is more powerful than the Pearson correlation test in discovering significant pairs that are conditionally dependent.

 We then investigate the top 5 pairs of stocks that correspond to the largest test statistic values using the P-DCov test.
 They are (BHI, SLB), (CVX, XOM), (HAL, SLB), (COP, CVX), and (BHI, HAL).
 Interestingly, all six stocks involved are closely related to the oil industry.
 This reveals the high level of dependence among oil industry stocks that cannot be well explained by the Fama-French three-factor model.
 In addition, we examine the stock pairs that are conditionally dependent under the P-DCov test but not under the Pearson correlation test.
 The two most significant pairs are (C, USB) and (MRK, PFE).
-The first pair are in the financial industry (Citigroup and U.S. Bancorp) and the second pair are pharmaceutical companies (Merck \& Co. and Pfizer).
-This shows that by using the proposed P-DCov, some interesting conditional dependence structures could be recovered.
-This is consistent with the findings that the sector correlations are still present even after adjusting Fama-French factors and 10 industrial factors \citep{fan2016incorporating}.
+The first pair is in the financial industry (Citigroup and U.S. Bancorp) and the second pair is pharmaceutical companies (Merck \& Co. and Pfizer).
+This shows that by using the proposed P-DCov, some interesting conditional dependency structures could be recovered.
+This is consistent with the findings that the within-sector correlations are still present even after adjusting for Fama-French factors and 10 industrial factors \citep{fan2016incorporating}.